tebogo-m/Gmail-Bulk-Deletion/README.md

 #### Since this script deletes data, I built it to:
 * Print the count of emails found before starting the deletion.
 * Add a yes/no verification question before any of the emails could be deleted.
-* Included a .gitignore file to ensure my private API keys never get uploaded to GitHub.
+* In addition to the above, I also included a .gitignore file to ensure my private API keys never get uploaded to GitHub.